ethanpaneraa/disc-fall-2024-workshop-series-website/contents/content/assignments/assignment-5/index6.md

    - Run `git branch` to check what branch you are on.
    - Run `git checkout branch-name` to switch to a different branch.

-3. Run `git checkout -b hw-5` to create a new branch called “hw-5” that branches off your hw-4 branch.
+3. Run `git checkout -b hw-6` to create a new branch called “hw-6” that branches off your hw-5 branch.
    **All of the work on your project MUST be done on this branch.
-   You should NOT modify the main branch, or the hw-4 branch.**
+   You should NOT modify the main branch, or the branches of any previous assignments.**

-4. Run `git push -u origin hw-5` to publish this new branch on github.
+4. Run `git push -u origin hw-6` to publish this new branch on github.

 5. Dedicate one terminal window to running your code with npm.